sanctuary-systems-com/sanctuary-systems/content/collections/pages/sentinel-core.md

     fname_field: 'First name*'
     email_field: 'Email Address*'
     button_text: 'Keep in touch'
     optin_note: 'We respect your privacy.
 You’ll only hear from us when it matters.
 No noise.
 No nonsense.
+Just what you asked for.
 Unsub whenever you want.'
     mailchimp_groups:
       - sentinel_waitinglist
       - general_product_updates